wdjh3/etch-a-sketch/README.md

-This is the etch-a-sketch project from The Odin Project.
+This is the etch-a-sketch project from The Odin Project but with darkening opacity!
 This repository was made for educational purposes.